- Subscribe to RSS Feed

 - Report Inappropriate Content

-- A query to get the sys_id's of records in the window.
+- A query to get all the sys_id's of records matching your filter.

 var incidentGr = new GlideRecord("incident");